emacsmirror/metronome/README.md

 # metronome.el

-A simple metronome for GNU Emacs.
+The missing metronome for GNU Emacs.

 ## Installation

 This package is available in the MELPA repository and can be installed from the Emacs package manager.
-To install it from source, add metronome.el to your load path and require it:
+To install it from source, add `metronome.el` to your load path and require it:

 ```
 (add-to-list 'load-path "/path/to/metronome.el")
 (require 'metronome)
-(global-set-key (kbd "C-c C-m") 'metronome)
+(global-set-key (kbd "C-c m") 'metronome)
 ```

 ## Usage